Protein Electrophoresis and Immunofixation Electrophoresis

 Protein electrophoresis may be requested when a doctor is investigating symptoms that suggest multiple myeloma, such as bone pain, anaemia, tiredness, unexplained fractures, and recurrent infections.
 It may also be used as a follow-up to other laboratory tests, such as an abnormal total protein and/or albumin level, elevated urine protein levels, elevated calcium levels, and low white or red blood cell counts.
 Immunofixation electrophoresis is usually ordered when the protein electrophoresis test shows the presence of an abnormal protein band that may be an immunoglobulin.

 Electrophoresis tests are most frequently requested when a doctor suspects a disease or condition that causes a monoclonal protein to be produced.
 Once a disease or condition has been diagnosed, electrophoresis may be used at regular intervals to monitor the course of the disease and the effectiveness of treatment.
-As disease progresses, the amount of protein goes up; with treatment, it goes down.
+As disease progresses, the amount of protein goes up; with treatment (if required), it goes down.
 Monoclonal protein production may be due to a malignant disease, such as multiple myeloma, but it may also be due to a monoclonal gammopathy of undetermined significance (MGUS).
 Most patients with MGUS have no symptoms, but they must continue to be monitored regularly as some may develop multiple myeloma after a number of years.

 Serum protein electrophoresis may also be used when symptoms suggest an inflammatory condition, an autoimmune disease, an acute or chronic infection, a kidney or liver disorder, or a protein-losing condition, even if the total protein and/or albumin concentrations are apparently normal.
-Urine protein electrophoresis may be used when there is protein detected in the urine or when the doctor suspects a monoclonal protein may be present.

 What does the test result mean?